HersheyTaichou/CIS-Benchmarks/README.md

    ```

    If you check the default for this entry, it will indicate that the default matches the benchmark, which should be a pass.
 I have choosen to consider this a fail, because someone could change this setting in the local policy on a computer, and it would not get over-written or prevented by the GPO settings.
+- Currently, once it loads a GPResult into memory, it will hold onto it until you close the PowerShell window or remove and re-import the module.
+- The script will check the machine's type as it runs, and run checks specific to that type.
+A workstation is type 1, a domain controller (DC) is type 2 and a member server (MS) is type 3.
+  - Running on a workstation will do all checks applicable to Domain Controllers and Member Servers, but skip ones specific to DC's or MS's

 ## Getting Started